 Minimizes Urinary Tract Infections

-This statistic tells you the percent of long-term patients which suffered from UTI's.
-While more of these infections could reflect poorly on a facility's hygiene protocols, it is problematic to compare between nursing homes due to nursing homes having inconsistent reporting standards.
+This datapoint is an indication of the percentage of long-term residents that sustained a UTI.
+Although more infections could reflect poorly on a nursing home's cleanliness, it is difficult to compare different nursing homes due to differing reporting standards.

 Appropriately Uses Anti-Psychotic Medication